theiagen/tbp-parser/docs/outputs/coverage.md

 ## Locus vs Target coverage reports

-Each line in your BED file defines a **target region** — a stretch of the genome where tbp-parser counts reads and calculates coverage.
+Each line/entry in your BED file defines a **`BedRecord`** — a stretch of the genome where tbp-parser counts reads and calculates coverage.
 How you define these regions directly controls what gets measured and what appears in your coverage reports.

-- The **locus** coverage report aggregates all target regions that share the same locus tag and considers them as a single unit.
+- The **locus** coverage report aggregates all `BedRecord`s that share the same locus tag and considers them as a single unit.
-- The **target** coverage report keeps each BED file line as its own separate unit.
+- The **target** coverage report keeps each `BedRecord` as its own separate unit.

 !!! info "Which report gets generated?"
-    - If all BED file lines cover only one target region per locus, the two reports would be identical.
-In this case, only the locus coverage report is generated.
+    If any `BedRecord`s share the same locus tag, both the **locus** and **target** coverage reports will be generated.
+Otherwise, only the **locus** coverage report will be generated.
-    - If any BED file lines cover multiple target regions per locus, both reports will be generated.

 !!! info "QC applies locus-level coverage"
-    All coverage-based QC decisions use the **locus-level** breadth of coverage.
-If katG1 has poor coverage but katG2 has sufficient coverage, the aggregated coverage may still pass or fail specific thresholds depending on the overall ratio.
+    Note: All coverage-based QC determinations use the **locus-level** breadth of coverage.
+Ex) If katG1 has poor coverage but katG2 has sufficient coverage, the aggregated coverage may still pass or fail specific thresholds depending on the overall ratio.

+---

 ### Simple case: one target region in BED file

 ```
 BED file:
-chrom    start    end    locus_tag    gene_name
 Chrom    1        500    Rv0005       gyrB
 ```